Financial Reporting Considerations for Tariffs

 BY ACCESSING THE FASB DOCUMENTS ON THIS SITE, YOU ACCEPT AND AGREE TO THESE FASB TERMS AND THE WEBSITE TERMS AS APPLIED TO YOUR USE OF THIS SITE OR ANY FASB LICENSED DOCUMENTS.

-As a result of the tariff activity, stock prices of U.S. publicly traded entities have fluctuated dramatically.
-Consumers have decreased or are considering decreasing their discretionary spending in anticipation of higher prices or are purchasing or preparing to purchase goods in anticipation of higher prices.
-Tariffs and market volatility may expose entities to new risks, including disruptions to supply chains and increased production costs.
+As a result of the continuing uncertainty surrounding tariffs and potential refunds, stock prices of U.S. publicly traded entities have fluctuated, sometimes dramatically.
+Entities in the retail and consumer markets, manufacturing and distribution, technology, and construction industries might continue to experience significant risk and volatility.
+Changing tariffs and market fluctuations may expose entities to new risks, including disruptions to supply chains and increased production costs.
 Shifting consumer demand also can affect entities’ financial projections and asset valuations.
 As a result, the direct and indirect effects of tariffs and the ensuing economic uncertainty and market volatility can affect financial performance in a variety of ways.

 This publication discusses key accounting, SEC reporting, and auditing considerations with respect to the effects of tariffs and the resulting economic uncertainty, including the following: